 Our method should prove useful for any application relying on optically coherent NVs, both in bulk and in microstructured diamond.
-As an example, coupling the emission of such NVs (~ 150 MHz linewidth, $\sim 2 \,\mu m$ thick microstructure) to a cavity with a finesse of a few thousand would increase the fraction of photons emitted into the ZPL by an order of magnitude [21].
-The success probability of spin-spin entanglement between remote NVs would therefore increase by more than two orders of magnitude compared to the state-of-theart when using the Barrett-Kok protocol [11, 34, 46].
-This would dramatically improve the generation rate of entangled qubit pairs and remove an important roadblock toward quantum networks beyond few-node prototypes.
+As an example, coupling the emission of such NVs (\sim 150 MHz linewidth, $\sim 2 \mu m$ thick microstructure) to an open microcavity with a finesse of a few thousand would increase the fraction of photons emitted into the ZPL by more than an order of magnitude.21 The success probability of spin-spin entanglement between remote NVs would, therefore, increase by over two orders of magnitude compared to the state-of-the-art when using the Barrett-Kok protocol.^{11,24,46} This would dramatically improve the generation rate of entangled qubit pairs and remove an important roadblock toward quantum networks beyond few-node prototypes.